jonaslindemann/vsmn20/docs/assignment2_eng.md

             # --- Överför modell variabler till lokala referenser

-            edof = self.inputData.edof
+            edof = self.input_data.edof
-            cond = self.inputData.cond
+            cond = self.input_data.cond
-            coord = self.inputData.coord
+            coord = self.input_data.coord
-            dof = self.inputData.dof
+            dof = self.input_data.dof
-            ep = self.inputData.ep
+            ep = self.input_data.ep
-            loads = self.inputData.loads
+            loads = self.input_data.loads
-            bcs = self.inputData.bcs
+            bcs = self.input_data.bcs

 Because Python handles all the variables that references it is no disadvantage to make these assignments.
 No copies of the data will be made.
-The variables need not be copied back to self.inputData ** ** then the local variables pointing to the same memory contents.
+The variables need not be copied back to **self.input_data** then the local variables pointing to the same memory contents.

-After the calculation is completed, the self.outputData ** ** awarded credentials to the result of the calculation.
-The global stiffness matrix or vector f need not be stored here.
+After the calculation is completed, the **self.output_data** is assigned the result of the calculation.
+The global stiffness matrix, **K** or the load vector **f** need not be stored here.
 Hot variables is the displacement vector, the reaction force vector and the element forces.
 The following code shows how this might look like:

     class Solver(object):